gdoor-sistemas/gdoor-web-help/tutoriais/configuração-mfe-sat.md

 - [São Paulo *Clique aqui para acessar as configurações de clientes*](#para-clientes-de-são-paulo)
 - São Paulo
 {.links-list}

+A
+A
+A
+A
+A
+A
+AA

+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+AA
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+AA
+A
+A
+A
+A
+A
+A
+A
+A
+A

 # Configuração
 ## Para clientes de São Paulo (SP)